refinery-labs/refinery/customer-docs/refinery/docs/setup-third-party-aws-account/index.md

 	<source src="/setup-third-party-aws-account/media/set-up-aws-account-video.mp4" type="video/mp4" />
 </video>

 You've now set up your AWS account to work with Refinery!
-All that's left to do is to get their AWS Account ID.
+All that's left to do is to send us your AWS Account ID.
 Navigate to [https://console.aws.amazon.com/billing/home?#/account](https://console.aws.amazon.com/billing/home?#/account) and record the account number next to `Account Id`:

 <img src="/setup-third-party-aws-account/media/aws-account-id.png" />

+Once you have that just send the AWS Account ID and your Refinery email address to us at `support@refinery.io` and we'll onboard you.